symfony/symfony-docs/reference/forms/types/datetime.rst

 **type**: ``string`` **default**: ``null``

 Defines the ``widget`` option for both the :doc:`date </reference/forms/types/date>` type and :doc:`time </reference/forms/types/time>` type.
-Can be overridden with the `date_widget`_ and `time_widget`_ options.
+This can be overridden with the `date_widget`_ and `time_widget`_ options.

 input